 Keep it cool: Studies consistently agree that thermoregulation influences sleep.
 Researchers found that the optimal temperature for sleep is 60-68 degrees F. There are even two types of insomnia related to thermoregulation.
 (5)

-Plants: Improving local air quality is a great way to improve sleep quality; with plants, you can also spruce up your decor.
+Plants: Improving local air quality is a great way to improve sleep quality; you can also spruce up your decor with plants.
 NASA released a study on the best plants to improve the air; they tested plants against toxic exposure to trichloroethylene, formaldehyde, benzene, xylene, and ammonia.
-They found that Peace Lily (Spathiphyllum’ Mauna Loa’) and Florist’s chrysanthemum (Chrysanthemum morifolium) were the best, as they both helped with all five toxins tested; they both happen to have beautiful flowers as well.
-The runners up where red-edged dracaena (Dracaena marginata), variegated snake plant (Sansevieria trifasciata ‘Laurentii’), and English ivy (Hedera helix), which were beneficial for trichloroethylene, formaldehyde, benzene, xylene.
+They found that Peace Lily (Spathiphyllum’ Mauna Loa’) and Florist’s chrysanthemum (Chrysanthemum morifolium) were the best, as they helped with all five toxins tested; they both happen to have beautiful flowers as well.
+The runners-up were red-edged dracaena (Dracaena marginata), variegated snake plant (Sansevieria trifasciata ‘Laurentii’), and English ivy (Hedera helix), which were beneficial for trichloroethylene, formaldehyde, benzene, xylene.
 (6)